 A wire transfer can get a down payment to a potential seller and help close a deal the same day.
 As long as something like a hard money loan or swing loan is set up to cover the rest.
 In this example, time is of the essence, there is likely a low risk of fraud, and the transaction is a one-off.

-If you own a restaurant and have ten employees working for you, you’re going to find that direct deposit vs wire transfer is a no-brainer.
-Using wire transfers to issue paychecks 26 times per year is going to cost you up to $13,000 when it could cost you $75.
+If you own a restaurant and have ten employees working for you, ACH direct deposit is a no-brainer.
+Using wire transfers to issue paychecks 26 times per year is would cost you up to $13,000.
+Using ACH would cost $75.
 The space between those numbers is a dozen pounds of black truffles—or probably a number of other things of greater importance unless you own a Michelin Five Star Restaurant.

-Are Zelle, Paypal, and Venmo ACH or Wire Transfer?
+Are Zelle, Paypal, and Venmo ACH or Wire Transfers?

 Zelle is a service that allows bank account holders to instantly transfer money to someone else’s bank account.
 While it seems like a wire transfer in its instantaneous nature, it actually uses the ACH network.
-However, Zelle has some limitations like limits on how much you can send until several transactions with the same party are repeated.
+However, Zelle has some limitations like limits on how much you can send.

 PayPal and Venmo have several functionalities including P2P money transfer and acting as a payment gateway for credit and debit card processing.
 As such, these platforms work with both the ACH network and the card networks to allow consumers to use plastic payments or a checking account.
 They are not wire transfer apps, although Western Union does have its own app as well.